meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

 description: Configure the sales channel and connect to Walmart Marketplace.
 exl-id: 8c78c582-7b57-4f73-894e-134ba0ba3640
 ---
-# Connect sales channel to [!DNL Walmart Marketplace]
+# Connect [!DNL Channel Manager] to [!DNL Walmart Marketplace]

-After installing Channel Manager on your [!DNL Commerce] instance, connect a [!DNL Commerce] store to [!DNL Walmart Marketplace].
+After installing Channel Manager on your [!DNL Commerce] instance, create a sales channel in Channel Manager and configure the credentials to connect [!DNL Channel Manager] to [!DNL Walmart Marketplace].

+1. [Create the sales channel](#create-the-sales-channel) by selecting the Commerce store for product listings.

+1. [Connect the channel to [!DNL Walmart Marketplace] by adding [!UICONTROL Walmart API credentials]](#connect-the-channel-to-walmart-marketplace).

+1. [Complete sales channel setup](#complete-store-setup) to manage listings, inventory, pricing, and orders for your [!DNL Walmart Marketplace] product assortment.

 >[!NOTE]
 >
 >Channel Manager requires a one-to-one connection between a Walmart account and a Commerce store view.
 You cannot connect the same store view to multiple Walmart accounts.

-1. [Create the sales channel](#create-the-sales-channel) by selecting the Commerce store for product listings.

-1. [Connect the channel to [!DNL Walmart Marketplace] by adding [!UICONTROL Walmart API credentials]](#connect-the-channel-to-walmart-marketplace).

-1. [Complete sales channel setup](#complete-store-setup) to manage listings, inventory, pricing, and orders for your [!DNL Walmart Marketplace] product assortment.

 ## Create the sales channel